ethereum-lists/chains/README.md

 }
 ```

-When an icon is used in either the network or an explorer, there must be a JSON in _data/icons with the name used.
+escWhen an icon is used in either the network or an explorer, there must be a JSON in _data/icons with the name used.
 (e.g. in the above example there must be a `ethereum.json` and a `etherscan.json` in there) - The icon JSON files look like this:

 ```json